fredcoremusic/shopify-app-cli/docs/getting-started/install/index.md

 See the RubyGems section below for further details.

+---

 ### Windows 10

 On Windows 10 systems, Shopify App CLI is available via Ruby Gems - see below.

+---

 ### Ruby Gem (all platforms)

+Shopify App CLI is available on all platforms as a Ruby Gem via [RubyGems.org](https://rubygems.org/).

 ```console
 $ gem install shopify-cli
 ```

+---

 ### To check that Shopify App CLI is installed correctly: